FAQ

 Do you offer therapy outside of British Columbia or Ontario?

-Yes—we offer virtual therapy to clients across Canada and in select U.S. states.
-Clayre is licensed to practise in Ontario, Nova Scotia, and across Canada as an RP (CRPO), RCT (NSCCT), RCAT, and ATR-BC.
-She is also a CCC (CCPA), and many extended health benefits in BC, AB and other unregulated provinces recognize CCCs.
-Laura is licensed as an RSW in BC and Nova Scotia, and also practises in Massachusetts, New Jersey, Rhode Island, and Vermont as an LCSW/LICSW.
-If you live in a region where we’re not licensed to provide therapy, we may still be able to work together through coaching, consultation, or group offerings.
+Yes, we offer telehealth therapy to clients across Canada and in select U.S. states.
+Clayre Sessoms, RP, CCC, ATR-BC is registered to practise in Ontario, Nova Scotia, and across Canada as a registrant with CRPO, CCPA, and NSCCT.
+Many extended health benefits in BC, AB and other unregulated provinces recognize CCCs.
+Laura is licensed as an RSW in BC, ON, and NS, and also practises in Massachusetts, New Jersey, Rhode Island, and Vermont as an LCSW/LICSW with state-based colleges and US insurance boards.
+If you live in a region where we’re not licensed to provide therapy, we may still be able to work together through coaching, peer consultation, and community group offerings.
 Feel free to reach out to see what’s possible based on where you live.

 What are your session fees, and do you offer a sliding scale?